oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 .. attribute:: oracledb.stmtCacheSize

-    This properry is the number of statements that are cached in the :ref:`statementcache <stmtcache>` of each connection.
+    This property is the number of statements that are cached in the :ref:`statementcache <stmtcache>` of each connection.

     The default value is *30*.